gimlet-gmbh/gimlet/README.md

             * merits/ discussion?
             * How do we attach processes that are not local? i.e. in a Docker or on a different host?
                 * Array in ini file? merits/ discussion?
+    * get rich detail from each service
+    * Maybe have a web gui to do this with?
+        * Would make docker version easy to use
 * platform support
     * windows
         * unknown status